an-42-an/notemaker/README.md

 2. **Do not put images/links and markdown inside the same note**
    Keep them in separate notes for best rendering and consistent behavior.

+3. **Double-clicking a currently editing note takes it back to previous version** This is the only way to undo.

 ---

 ## How to Use